 Tesori.
 Adjacent to Chicago Symphony Center, the Italian-focused eatery specializes in pastas, pizzas and pastries made from scratch.
 It’s a popular destination before and after concerts, and the front room lounge serves as a fine option for Loop workers.
 65 E. Adams St., 312-786-9911

-Hotels in Walking Distance To Buckingham Fountain
+Hotels in Walking Distance to Buckingham Fountain

 Chicago Athletic Association Hotel: The property originally opened in 1890 as an exclusive men's club, but in its new life it operates as a lifestyle hotel catering to well-heeled men and women.
 It boasts 241 guest rooms, six dining and drinking establishments, an interactive game room, 17,000 square feet of event space, 24-hour fitness center, massive ballrooms and an indoor, full-size basketball court.
+Plus, you can even go rollerskating on the historic Stagg Court on select weekends.

 Embassy Suites Chicago Lakefront Hotel: Tucked into the southeast corner of Chicago's Streeterville neighborhood, the property is part of River East Center, a development that includes the hotel, luxury condominiums, an upscale bowling alley/lounge, a restaurant and a 21-screen movie theater.
 This location is ideal for tourists, as the hotel is within .5 miles from Navy Pier, Michigan Avenue shopping, River North entertainment district and the lakefront.

-Loews Chicago Hotel: Located in the upscale, well-to-do Streeterville neighborhood, Loews Chicago Hotel is situated on the first 14 floors of a brand-new, 52-story tower.
+Loews Chicago Hotel: Located in the upscale, well-to-do Streeterville neighborhood, Loews Chicago Hotel is situated on the first 14 floors of the 52-story tower.
 It boasts many amenities for the leisure and business traveler, from spacious meeting rooms and spectacular city views to Rural Society--an Argentine steakhouse concept from "Iron Chef" champion Jose Garces.

 --edited by Chicago Travel Expert Audarshia Townsend